 - 2) Although no longer available, the phone is still supported. - 3) The value can increase to approx. 600 mW if the power available at the DSI-AD2 bus allows it. - 4) An MiVoice M535 always requires a power supply unit - 5) The value applies to radio units with hardware version "-2".
 The value for hardware version "-1" is 300 mW lower. - 6) The value applies to each interface and to radio units with hardware version "-2".
-The value per interface for radio units with hardware version "-1" is 150 mW lower. - 7) The value applies to phones with hardware version "-2".
-The value for phones with hardware version "-1" is 60 mW lower.
+The value per interface for radio units with hardware version "-1" is 150 mW lower.

 The two diagrams below show the power available on the DSI-AD2 bus in relation to the line length and the wire diameter.
 The table can then be used to determine the number and type of system phones that can be connected to the DSI-AD2 bus under the given conditions.
-The power available can be calculated by measuring the loop resistance where the wire diameter is known
+The power available can be calculated by measuring the loop resistance where the wire diameter is known.